Lenovo refreshes IdeaPad Pro and IdeaPad Slim laptops with upgraded Intel and Nvidia internals

-(Pocket-lint) - Lenovo has revealed some updated versions of its laptops with the latest generation of hardware before CES.
+Lenovo has revealed some updated versions of its laptops with the latest generation of hardware before CES.

 This includes some significant upgrades under the hood to both the IdeaPad Pro 5i and IdeaPad Pro 5 as well as the IdeaPad Slim 5i and IdeaPad Slim 5 Gen 8 laptops.